 Article III.
 The Membership

-The membership of this organization shall consist of all persons in the University of California, Santa Barbara holding appointment at half-time or more in the librarian series or in any one of the following titles: University Librarian, Deputy University Librarian, Associate University Librarian, Assistant University Librarian or in the same series or titles in an acting capacity.
+a.
+The membership of this organization shall consist of all persons in the University of California, Santa Barbara holding appointment at half-time or more in the librarian series, or in any one of the following titles: Associate University Librarian, Assistant University Librarian or in the same series or titles in an acting capacity.

 All members shall be eligible to vote in divisional or university-wide elections, to hold divisional or university-wide office, to serve on divisional or university-wide committees, and to serve as representatives to the Assembly.

 Persons employed as librarians at UCSB in less than half-time appointments and retired LAUC members shall have affiliated membership.
-Affiliate members may attend and participate in general meetings, but may not make motions, nominate candidates, become officers, serve on committees, be eligible for research or profession development funds, or vote.
+Affiliate members may attend and participate in general meetings, but may not make motions, nominate candidates, become officers, serve on committees, be eligible for research or professional development funds, or vote.
+LAUC-SB has the option to extend membership of the affiliate category via Bylaws.

 Article IV.
 The Officers